mui/mui-x/docs/data/date-pickers/custom-layout/custom-layout.md

 This slot can also be used to add additional information in the layout.

 Here is the previous demonstration with a fix for the tabulation order and logo added into the layout.
-Notice the use of `pickersViewLayoutClasses`, `PickersViewLayoutRoot`, and `PickersViewLayoutContentWrapper` to avoid having to rewrite the default CSS.
+Notice the use of `pickersLayoutClasses`, `PickersLayoutRoot`, and `PickersLayoutContentWrapper` to avoid having to rewrite the default CSS.

 {{"demo": "AddComponent.js", "defaultCodeOpen": false}}